-The reason for these price differences is simple and straightforward: inflation.
-We won’t go into the mechanics of inflation and its causes here; all we need to know in this context is that it devalues a currency over time by increasing the prices of goods and services.
+The reason for these price differences is simple: inflation.
+We won’t go into the mechanics of inflation here; all we need to know in this context is that it devalues a currency over time by increasing the prices of goods and services.

 Now, you might be wondering about the significance of inflation when it comes to loan repayments, and how you can utilise this knowledge.
 Let's start from the beginning.